 Key Insights

-• Significant Earnings Advantage: Individuals with a bachelor's degree can earn $1.3 million more over their lifetimes compared to high school graduates.
+• Significant Earnings Advantage: Individuals with a bachelor's degree can earn around $30,000 more than their high school graduate counterparts.

 • Graduate and Professional Degree Debt: Average debt for graduate school students is $71,000, with some professional degrees resulting in debts as high as $246,000.